wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-component-versioning.md

 ### Select a version when creating an HDInsight cluster

-When creating a cluster through the HDInsight Windows PowerShell cmdlets or the HDInsight .NET SDK, you can choose the version for the HDInsight Hadoop cluster by using the **Version** drop-down on the **Optional Configuration** blade in the Azure Management Portal.
+When creating a cluster through the HDInsight Windows PowerShell cmdlets or the HDInsight .NET SDK, you can choose the version for the HDInsight Hadoop cluster by using the **Version** parameter.

 ##Feature highlights
 Some of the salient features of the HDInsight platform include: